APPLICATION DEADLINE: January 15, 2014

 - Matching funds in support of extramurally-funded research training programs

-- NEW!
-REACH Program (Research and Education in Advanced Clinical Health)
+- REACH Program (Research and Education in Advanced Clinical Health)

 Categorical funding allocations are sufficiently flexible to allow for tactical mid-year corrections in order to most effectively utilize available funds.